junegunn/vader.vim/README.md

 #### Given

-The content of a Given block is pasted into the "workbench buffer" for the subsequent Do/Execute blocks. `filetype` paremter is useful for testing syntax highlighting.
+The content of a Given block is pasted into the "workbench buffer" for the subsequent Do/Execute blocks. `filetype` parameter is useful for testing syntax highlighting.

 ```